Home

 The Revolt of the Galley Slaves

-There is a shortage of advertising agency talent.
-And it is getting worse.
-The attraction, retention and growth of talented people has become one of the most important issues facing agency leaders.
+The tide has turned.
+Skilled advertising agency talent is now in short supply.
+The attraction, retention and growth of talent has become one of the most important issues facing agency leaders.

 Here are some thoughts that might be beneficial for your agency.